ua-data7/User-Manuals/docs/data_transfer/globus.md

 ## Accessing Globus and Globus Connect Personal

 !!!
-Warning "Visit the [UA official documentation](https://uarizona.atlassian.net/wiki/spaces/UAHPC/pages/75989646/Globus) for a detailed step by step guide to access Globus."
+Warning "Visit the [UA official documentation](https://uarizona.atlassian.net/wiki/spaces/UAHPC/pages/75989646/Globus) for a detailed step by step guide to access Globus.
 This will take you through the standard university WebAuth login process.
 Once you successfully log in, you will be placed in a File Manager window.
-The various steps for setting up endpoints, initiating transfers, and viewing a transfer's progress can be found in the sections below.
+The various steps for setting up endpoints, initiating transfers, and viewing a transfer's progress can be found in the sections below."

 To transfer files to/from your personal computer with Globus, you'll need to have a local endpoint set up.
 In case of Soteria, the endpoint is **`UA HPC HIPAA Filesystems`**.